JohnsonYang0629/chemotaxi/README.md

 * `.time`: the wall-clock time elapsed during the simulation (in seconds).
 * `.time.log`: the wall-clock time elapsed per step (in seconds).
+* `.random_state`: the file with the state of the random generator from current simulation.

 **List of options for the input file:**
 * `domain` (string).
 Options: `2D` and `3D`.